jackfsuia/chats-crawler/README.md

 # chats-crawler
-Discourse chat data crawling and parsing for LLM finetuning.
+Discourse chat data crawling and parsing for LLM instruction finetuning.
+Data include the texts, images (crucial for multimodal finetuning) and links.